michaellee1019/mpr121/README.md

-# mpr121
+## Model: michaellee1019:mpr121:mpr121
-A Viam module that returns sensor values from a capacitive touch sensor device with the MPR121 chip.
+A Viam component that returns sensor values from a capacitive touch sensor device with the MPR121 chip.

-# Attributes
+### Configuration
 No configuration attributes are required if your device operates on the i2c address of `0x5A`.
 Otherwise you can configure a different address using the config example below.
 The module is built assuming the default I2C bus.

 ```json